EugenePY/A60/README.md

 Hi, Andrew nice work!

-Since you are using the web based eda tool, it very simple and have great integration with the pcb/eletronic component firms, but you still need to learn
+Since you are using the web based eda tool.
+I generaly do not have any problem with the tools, it very simple and have great integration with the pcb/eletronic component firms, but I suggest you still need to learn KiCAD,

-KiCAD, there are few benifit for kicad.
+There are few benifit about kicad.

 1. it's open sourced.
 2. it has a great supported by the eda/keyboard community.